mathcoder3141/doomsday/README.md

 ## How do I run this?

+1. Clone this repository and move into the directory
+   - `git clone git@github.com:mathcoder3141/doomsday.git && cd doomsday

-1. Install Docker using the following link:
+2. Install Docker using the following link:
    - [Get Docker](https://docs.docker.com/get-docker/)

-2. Run `docker build -t doomsday:latest .`
+3. Run `docker build -t doomsday:latest .`
    - This command will build the image locally using the Dockerfile in this repository.

-3. Execute the command: `docker run -i doomsday`
+4. Execute the command: `docker run -i doomsday`
    - The `i` flag will run the image in interactive mode.
 You will need this because the script requires input from the user.

 ## What do you mean by image?
 Like a picture image?